cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ## Testnet preparation

-The Cosmos ecosystem has a [number of testnets](https://github.com/cosmos/testnets), for example Cosmos Hub's Theta testnet.
-In fact there are two Theta testnets: one targeted at [validators and application developers like you](https://github.com/cosmos/testnets/tree/master/v7-theta#theta-public-testnet), the other at [Cosmos SDK developers](https://github.com/cosmos/testnets/tree/master/v7-theta#theta-developer-testnet).
+The Cosmos ecosystem has a [number of testnets](https://github.com/cosmos/testnets), for example the Cosmos Hub's Testnet, named Theta at the time of writing.
+In fact there are two Cosmos Hub testnets: one targeted at [validators and application developers like you](https://github.com/cosmos/testnets/tree/master/v7-theta#theta-public-testnet), the other at [Cosmos SDK developers](https://github.com/cosmos/testnets/tree/master/v7-theta#theta-developer-testnet).
 Pick the former.
 Its parameters for this exercise are, for instance:

 ```[https://github.com/cosmos/testnets/tree/master/v7-theta#endpoints-1]
 RPC: https://rpc.sentry-01.theta-testnet.polypore.xyz
 ```

-If you don't have a Theta account yet, you must create your 24-word mnemonic.
+If you don't have a testnet account yet, you must create your 24-word mnemonic.
 If you already have a preferred method for creating your mnemonic, use that; otherwise CosmJS can generate a new one.
 In the latter case, create a new file `generate_mnemonic.ts`:

 ```typescript
 import { DirectSecp256k1HdWallet } from "@cosmjs/proto-signing"